 Pupils at Key Stage 4 access a range of qualifications including GCSE, Entry Level Certificate, Btec awards, Asdan awards and other vocational awarding bodies.
 We offer a wide range (both in choice of subjects and qualification) in order to ensure all pupils achieve to the best of their ability.
-Our Ofsted report in 2010 awarded us outstanding for achievement.
+Our Ofsted reports of 2010 and 2013 both awarded us outstanding for achievement.

 We are unique in having our own community café where pupils can access NVQ training, achieve units, level 1 and/or level 2 (equivalent to GCSE grades).

-Post 16 – through partnership with South Tyneside College we are planning a transition year to support more vulnerable pupils in their move from school to college (at Key Stage 4 pupils have one day a week of work related learning in order to start this process).
+Post 16, in partnership with South Tyneside College, have now completed a full year of provision and we are excited to see this develop further in the future.
+Post 16 offers a transition to support more vulnerable pupils in their move from school to college (at Key Stage 4 pupils have one day a week of work related learning in order to start this process).

 We are more than happy for visitors to come to our school.
 If you would like to visit, please contact Sandra Stephenson, Office Manager, on 0191 489 8949